Martin J. Williams

 University of Oxford

-My research is on public management, policy implementation, and public service delivery.
+My research is on policy implementation, political economy, and public service delivery, mostly in low- and middle-income countries.
 I also teach and research on policy evaluation and external validity.

 Featured paper (pdf): American Political Science Review 2017